About April

 Students garner recognition, move into valued positions

 April’s students lay claim to many honors, awards, and professional positions.
-Current and former students have won National Flute Association competitions, including First Place in the High School Soloist Competition, First Place in the Orchestral Audition Competition, First Place in the Piccolo Artist Competition, and several Winners in the Flute and Piccolo Masterclass Competitions.
+Current and former students have won National Flute Association competitions, including First Place in the Young Artist and High School Soloist Competitions, First Place in the Orchestral Audition Competition, First Place in the Piccolo Artist Competition, and several Winners in the Flute and Piccolo Masterclass Competitions.
 They have placed in other state, regional, and national competitions, including First Place in the Myrna Brown Competition, Music Teachers’ National Association Woodwind Soloist Competitions, San Francisco Flute Festival, and others.